plone/documentation/about/contributing/cherrypicking.rst

 As this documentation is kept for multiple Plone versions, there are times when a pull request should be merged to more than one branch.

-Follow these simple steps to do so.
+Follow these steps to do so:

 Make the changes targeting the latest release and create a pull request.